-Modifications to submitted proposals are not permitted after the deadline except for the special case outlined in §5.1.3.
+Modifications to submitted proposals are not permitted after the deadline.
 The SSC receives numerous requests to correct the spelling of names, update titles, add CoIs to the coversheet, etc. after the proposal deadline.
-None of these requests will be supported for Cycle-8.
+None of these requests will be supported for Cycle-9.
 Please proofread your proposal before the final submission.